ArcticCerfi/psdlint/README.md

   -fd, --fixduplicate                   Fix duplicate layer names by appending a number. (eg. 'Layer' -> 'Layer_1')
 ```

+Warning: Each backup WILL overwrite the previous one!
+So move them somewhere else if you want to keep them!

 ### Examples:
 Validate and print the PSD tree: